 NNN did not respond to the I-Team’s call.

 The I-Team spoke to several experts in retail and commercial real estate to identify what went wrong at Frisch's.
-It ranks among Cincinnati's legacy brands like Skyline, LaRosa's, Graeter's and Montgomery Inn.
+The company ranks among Cincinnati's legacy brands like Skyline, LaRosa's, Graeter's and Montgomery Inn.
+Many of its local customers have a strong attachment to the brand.

-But three experts said its 2015 sale-leaseback deal made it harder for Frisch's to recover from all of those problems.
+But the experts also said Frisch's 2015 sale-leaseback deal made it harder for the company to recover from those problems.

 Restaurant industry veteran Jim Moehring said NNN might be trying to cull its portfolio of weaker performers, in hopes that Frisch’s stronger restaurants will give its investors the return they want.